corpbob/demo-restWS-spring-jersey-jpa2-hibernate/README.md

 This demo was forked from this repository: [https://github.com/amacoder/demo-restWS-spring-jersey-jpa2-hibernate](https://github.com/amacoder/demo-restWS-spring-jersey-jpa2-hibernate)

-# How to run using in OpenShift
+# How to run in OpenShift

 ## Create a project
 ```